-OF

-FEET

-(35),

-NUMBER

-situated in

 SHERIFF S SALE

 NATIONAL TRUST COMPANY, AS TRUSTEE FOR CARRINGTON MORTGAGE LOAN TRUST.
-SERIES 2005-NC3 ASSET BACKED
+SERIES 2005-NC3 ASSET BACKED PASS-THROUGH CERTIFICATES

-PASS-THROUGH CERTIFICATES VS.
+VS.

-WILLIE EARL RICE Southwest Quarter the Quarter (SW/4 of In Twenty-Sixth Se/4) of Section Minden Press-Herald Judicial District 14, Court of Webster North, Range 9 Parish, Louisiana, West, in the City of No. CV74421. as per map and By virtue of a WRIT plat thereof on file OF SEIZURE AND in the Office of the SALE issued out Clerk of Court of of the Twenty-Sixth Webster Judicial District Louisiana, at Map Court of Webster Book 3, Page 96, Parish, Louisiana, together with all in the above styled improvements and numbered suit thereon and all and to me directed, rights I have seized and belonging; subject Judicial taken into mv to possession and servitudes, will offer for sale rights-of-way at public auction to and the last and highest mineral rights of WITH the benefit property. of appraisement and according to SOLD SUBJECT law at the principal TO front door of the SUPERIOR LIENS, Courthouse in the MORTGAGES City of Minden, OR PRIVILEGES Parish, THERETO.
-Webster Louisiana, on WEDNESDAY, propertv May 6, 2015, that is DEUTSCHE BANK during the legal defendant and will taken into my property. sale hours, the be sold to satisfy a following property, judgment rendered to wit: in our Honorable Court.
-LOT THIRTY-FOUR (34) AND GARY S. SEXTON bidder for cash Cooper Harris to THE NORTH 20 Parish.
+Twenty-Sixth Se/4) of Section Minden Press-Herald Judicial District 14, Court of Webster North, Range 9 Parish, Louisiana, West, in the City of No. CV74421.
+By virtue of a WRIT plat thereof on file OF SEIZURE AND in the Office of the SALE issued out Clerk of Court of of the Twenty-Sixth Webster Court of Webster Book 3, Page 96, Parish, Louisiana, together with all in the above styled improvements and numbered suit thereon and all and to me directed, rights I have seized and belonging; subject Judicial taken into my to possession will offer for sale rights-of-way at public auction to and the last and highest mineral rights of WITH the benefit property. of appraisement law at the principal TO Parish, THERETO.
+Webster Louisiana, on May 6, 2015, LOT THIRTY-THE NORTH 20 LOT THIRTY-FIVE (35),PINEHILLS SÚBDIVISION NUMBER situated in the WILLIE EARL RICE Southwest Quarter of the Southeast the Quarter (SW/4 of Township 19 Minden, Louisiana, as per map and District Louisiana, at Map thereto restritions. and servitudes, and according to SOLD SUBJECT front door of the SUPERIOR LIENS, Courthouse in the MORTGAGES City of Minden, OR PRIVILEGES outstanding property that sale hours, the be sold to satisfy a following property, judgment rendered in our Honorable Court.
+Officio Auctioneer, of Parish, Webster Louisiana Linda Deputy April 3, 2015 May 1, 2015 SHERIFF S SALE CITIFINANCIAL SERVICING, LLC VS.